2021 Kaiser Permanente Medicare Part D formulary Kaiser Permanente and affiliated pharmacies

 If you have questions or concerns about services or your care, problems with a particular Medicare Part D drug, or need help getting a representative to handle your coverage determination or appeal, you may submit a complaint online or call Member Services at 1-800-443-0815 or (TTY 711), 8 a.m. to 8 p.m., 7 days a week.

-You can also visit the Member Services department at your local Kaiser Permanente facility.
+For additional assistance, you can also visit the Member Services department at your local Kaiser Permanente facility.

 To send a complaint directly to Medicare, you may use the online Medicare Complaint Form.†